 4.3.
 Use a Content Delivery Network (CDN)

-CDNs take backups of your site on servers, a world which in turn lowers server usage and increases site speed.
+CDNs take backups of your site on servers worldwide, which in turn lowers server usage and increases site speed.
 Two of the biggest content delivery networks are Cloud Flare and Akamai among other networks.

 4.4.
 Regular Backups

-Keep regular backups using plugins like UpdraftPlus to quickly recover from errors.
+Keep regular backups using plugins like UpdraftPlus to quickly recover from such errors.

 Conclusion